EKarton/Names-To-Nationality-Predicter/README.md

 - Utilizing tanh as an activation function to prevent gradient losses
 - Implementing momentum to speed up training

-A report on how hyper-parameters were chosen are listed at:
+A report on how hyper-parameters were chosen are listed at [report.pdf](https://github.com/EKarton/Names-To-Nationality-Predictor/blob/master/ML%20Model/docs/Names%20to%20Nationality%20Hyperparameter%20Search.pdf)

 ### Installation